dhilipkmr/2019/README.md

 30 - Chrome Extension to Show movie's IMDB ratings and other meta info on hover has been published and was in Review.

-31 - Meesho - Started building my version of Reddit User Interface.
+31 - Started building my version of Reddit User Interface.

 ========================================================================================